 For most of my life, all of my life, in fact, I have had an intense desire to be extraordinary — not just to stand out from the crowd, but to be the crowd’s meaning and purpose, and the one that gives it direction.
-Before you convict me of a profound narcissistic arrogance, please let me explain that over the years I have come to understand that this desire is the manifestation of some deep psychological pathology that I suffer from; it is not the expression of a normal desire of a healthy person.
+Before you convict me of tremendous arrogance, please let me explain that over the years I have come to understand that this desire is the manifestation of a psychological pathology.
+The degree of intensity of the desire is not “normal.”

 I have worked for years to overcome, to quiet, this desire, and in the recent past — the past two years — I have had a great deal of success, on and off, in doing so.
 I still hear it, but the voice inside my head screaming at me to claw and scratch my way onto the highest pedestal in sight is mostly muffled, even if only by my conscious will to muffle it.
 In some ways, I am like the schizophrenic who knows that the voices inside her head are not real and struggles to ignore them.

-This success in squelching this desire is part of the reason that this blog has been silent for so long.
+My success in squelching the desire to be extraordinary is part of the reason that I have taken a break from writing for so long.
 Even now as I type, I struggle, I question my motives, I wonder why, exactly, I am once again putting myself on display.
 Is every act of public discourse for me a manifestation of this pathology, or is it possible for me to simply gather a few words together and post them to a blog without hoping that somehow they will shine on me like a halo around my head?
 I do not want to want to be extraordinary, and so whenever I have a desire to put myself on display, I have to wonder, is this me, untrammeled, or am I being pushed along, blindly in the thrall of pathological desire?
 It is not easy to know.
 Seeing through oneself to oneself is like looking through a glass darkly.
 The murky sight makes clarity impossible.

 Given this difficulty, therefore, I have been saying no, I will not write that blog post, I will not give that interview, I will not host that farm tour.
 I even go so far as to say to myself, no I will not read that book, I will not pursue that thought, that line of thinking.
 This seems like a decision to treat the symptoms rather than the disease, so let me just say that at the same time, I am working on dismantling the structure of the pathological desire as well, to some effect.
 It will take time, however, as this is an old, old pattern, perhaps one of my oldest.
 As I said, it has been with me for all of my (remembered) life.

 In the meantime, having come quite a long way, I have developed new desires, the strongest one being the desire to live not an extra-ordinary life, but simply an ordinary life.
-While swinging so dramatically from one extreme to the other might seem pathological in its own right, this desire for an ordinary life doesn’t seem, subjectively, or objectively, to be a pathological manifestation.
-It is a response, even though I must admit that on some level it is a contrived response — that cannot be denied — but even in its contrivance it feels to be a genuine response, as oxymoronic as that might seem.
+While swinging so dramatically from one extreme to the other might seem pathological in its own right, this newfound desire for an ordinary life doesn’t seem, subjectively or objectively, to be pathological.
+It is a response, even though I must admit that on some level it is a contrived response — that cannot be denied.
+But, even in its contrivance it feels to be a genuine response, as oxymoronic as that might seem.

 When I began farming, nearly ten years ago now, I was going to be the farmer’s farmer.
 I was going to change the face of American agriculture singlehandedly with the force and determination of my body and my words.
 I was going to make it so that people would look at me and my farm as the model of how to farm and how to be a farmer.